~TRY IT OUT! FIRST ONES FREE. SEE CLASS REGISTRATION FOR DETAILS~

 Students across the Central Coast choose Doomsday Skate School because of:

 Roller skating is more than just a hobby; it's a fun form of exercise, a creative outlet, and a skill you can enjoy for life.
+Whether you're located in San Luis Obispo, Santa Maria, or nearby areas, Doomsday Skate School provides local roller-skating instruction designed to help everyone succeed.

 What skates are best for beginners?

-Quad skates with high-top boots are usually the easiest for beginners because they provide stability and ankle support.
+Quad skates with high-top boots are usually the easiest for beginners because they provide stability and ankle support

 Do I need safety gear to start skating?